 New puppy care should be fun for everyone, but if you're a first-time owner (or it's been a while since you had a little one in the house) those early weeks can easily become more of a challenge than a joy.

-Use these quick links to jump to the subject that you're most interested in right now, or simply scroll down the page to get a good look at what puppy care means....
+Use these quick links to jump to the subject that you're most interested in right now, or simply scroll down for the big picture...

 BUT, puppies aren't just cute and cuddly.... they're also demanding, sensitive, fragile, loud, destructive, expensive, exhausting and exasperating.
 Truly.